vivek15257/gdp-dashboard/README.md

-# :earth_americas: GDP dashboard template
+# :earth_americas: GDP dashboard template.

 A simple Streamlit app showing the GDP of different countries in the world.